Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

       - RarityWeight: Amount of times the rarity is put into leveled lists.
       - AllowDisenchanting: If not enabled new Items get the Keyword: `Skyrim.Keyword.MagicDisallowEnchanting`
       - **Default Rarities:**
-        *The Base Item Rarity is included for visualizing the percentage chances.*
+        *The Base Item Rarity is included for visualizing the percentages.*

         | Rarity Label | Number of Enchantments            | Rarity Weight | Allow Disenchanting | *Percentage* |
         |--------------|-----------------------------------|---------------|---------------------|--------------|